emissary-ingress/emissary/reference/core/resolvers.md

 ## Consul TLS configuration

-Ambassdaor can also use certificates stored in Consul to originate encrypted TLS connections to the Consul service mesh.
+Ambassador can also use certificates stored in Consul to originate encrypted TLS connections to the Consul service mesh.
 This requires the use of the Ambassador Consul connector; for more details on setup, see the [Consul getting started guide](/user-guide/consul).

 The Consul connector can be configured with environment variables.